-Based on the fundamental knowledge of magnetism acquired in the module “Magnetism” or the module “Magnetism and Magnetic Materials” recent developments in magnetism with a focus on spintronics will be studied.
+Based on the fundamental knowledge of magnetism thies module studies recent developments in magnetism with a focus on spintronics.

 After successful completion of the module the students are able to:

-1) Understand domain formation in ultra thin films and the spin reorientation transition,
+- understand domain formation in ultra thin films and the spin reorientation transition

-2) Understand the equation of motion for the magnetization,
+- describe the equation of motion for the magnetization

-4) Understand spin transfer torque and current induced magnetization dynamics.
+- explain spin transfer torque and current induced magnetization dynamics

-Successful completion of the module "magnetism" or the module "magnetism and magnetic materials" is recommended.
+Successful completion of the module PH2033: Magnetism or PH2265: Magnetism and magnetic materials is recommended.